MLHale/EMIT-8250/swa/slides/lecture-AC/include/assurance-case.md

 - .red[Avoid drift in the entity of the sub-claim.]
 It should be related to the entity in the top-level claim or a related entity.
 - Bridge the gap between top-level claim and evidence

---

-## Stopping condition?
-- The rigor is acceptable
-- Resources are unavailable
-- Further expenditure is not justified

 ---

 ## Sub-claim